eTroupe5201/FoodOrderingApplication/README.md

 • <b>Authentication:</b> Use Firebase tokens to manage sessions and maintain user status.<br/>
 • <b>Business logic:</b> Use React admin as a front-end and back-end interaction to process orders, payments, and user management.And integrate third-party payment APIs such as Stripe or PayPal to handle payments and refunds.<br/>
 • <b>Introducing Google Maps</b><br/>
-• <b>notification WebSocket：</b>achieve bidirectional link communication, push messages to the front-end consumer, and the message format may be similar to {order information, delivery information}. <br/>For example, simulate what the communication location of this message will look like, <br/><br/>
+• <b>notification WebSocket：</b>achieve bidirectional link communication, push messages to the front-end consumer, and the message format may be similar to {order information, delivery information}. <br/>For example, simulate what the communication location of this message will look like: <br/>

 1 null delivery information ->2 delivery information ->3 delivery current location ->4 delivery current location and remaining time expect ->5, xxx ->6 Deliveryman has been to destination.<br/>